-Vice Mayor Gregg Weiss, a retired business executive from California, was elected to the District 2 seat of the Palm Beach County Board of County Commissioners in November 2018.
+Commissioner Gregg Weiss, a retired business executive from California, was elected to the District 2 seat of the Palm Beach County Board of County Commissioners in November 2018 and reelected in 2022.

 Weiss has been active in the community as a volunteer and board member.
 He was president of the West Palm Beach Police Foundation and a founding member of Speak Up for Kids.

 He regularly patrols his neighborhood and serves as its citizen observer patrol captain, and Rebecca fosters kittens for the Peggy Adams Rescue League.
 Gregg is a member of Temple Israel.